zlElo/zlElo/README.md

 # 💫 About Me:
-<br>- Im currently working on different python projects<br>- Im currently learning the libary tensorflow<br>- Ask me about Python<br>- Fun fact: WhatsApp is out for me.
-I use the Signal messenger since over 3 years and it's amazing!
+Hello there 👋🏼,
+zlElo here!
+Nice that you look around on my profile :) I'm a hobby developer with Python as main-language.
+I love OpenSource projects!
+Thats the reason, why I use Signal instead of WhatsApp or sth. like that since over 3 years.

 ## 🌐 Socials: